 ASICs allow miners to use hardware made specifically for Bitcoin or other SHA-256 algo coins.
 An ASIC has benefits over CPU, GPU and FPGAs due to being designed for one specific task.
 They are able to mine Bitcoin at a higher hash rate (speed of processing transactions) than CPUs, GPUs and FPGAs.
 Several manufacturers produce their own ASIC chips and miners.
 For this part of the Bitcoin mining guide we will use the current top miner on the market the Bitmain AntMiner S9.

 Bitcoin mining has gotten so high powered with the race to be the winner to solve a block that it has evolved into pooled mining where a group of miners want to have as much hash power as possible to get a share of the Bitcoin block reward.
 By combining your hash rate with that of many others you have a better chance of solving blocks (creating a block) and getting the block reward.
 Bitcoin.com has launched it’s own mining pool with competitive pricing, which you can register for and begin pool mining today.

 The Bitmain S9 is composed of 189 ASIC chips.
-The total hash rate of the S9 is roughly 12 to 14 th/s (terahash, which is 1000 gigahash, which is 1000 kilohash which is 1000 megahash.
-CPUs at first were able to do a few mega hash).
+The total hash rate (mining speed) of the S9 is roughly 12 to 14 TH/s (terahashes per second).
+CPUs were only able to do a few MH/s (megahashes per second).